opencryptoorg/opencryptoorg.github.io/about.md

   - title: COPA is free
     content: >
-              COPA is free for everyone.
+              COPA is free for general members.
 If you would like to support COPA's operating costs and get promotional consideration, please consider an optional platinum membership at $20,000 annually.
-You can learn more by emailing membership @ opencrypto org
+You can learn more by emailing membership @ opencrypto org.
 ---